 Carrie Fisher's death certificate confirms heart attack

-There are 1 comment on the CBS 3 Springfield story from 8 hrs ago, titled Carrie Fisher's death certificate confirms heart attack.
-In it, CBS 3 Springfield reports that:

 Carrie Fisher's death certificate confirms that the actress died of a heart attack, but it says more investigation is needed to try to determine the underlying cause.
-The Los Angeles County Department of Public Health issued the death certificate in the name of Carrie Frances Fisher.
+Under "cause of death" it says "cardiac arrest/deferred."

 Add your comments below